flicus/vertx-telegram-bot-api/README.md

     }
 }
 ```
-Again, just implement this check command, it will be found automatically and executed before any other normal commands.
+Again, just implement this check command using *isPreExecute* parameter of the annotation, it will be found automatically and executed before any other normal commands.
 This type of command should return *TRUE* or *FALSE* by calling a handler to let bot know if it is allowed to continue usual command execution.
 This *check* command will be executed and as far as it will return *FALSE*, bot will stop the command execution.
 If it will return *TRUE* bot will try to find usual command to execute.

-### Post-execution commands
+### Post-execution command
 Another type of commands is *post command*.
 It will be executed only if *check* command returned *TRUE* and after usual commands.
 If there are no *check* command exist, post command will be executed after normal command.
 There may be several of them or none, but again only one will be executed.
 This is how to implement that kind of command:
 ```java
 @BotCommand(isPostExecute = true)